 Contact: (336) 841-9319 | email@example.com

-Student Success Coach for Webb School of Engineering, along with Actuarial Science, Biochemistry, Chemistry, Computer Science, English Literature, English Writing, French, History, Human Relations, Individualized Major, Mathematical Economics, Mathematics, Neuroscience, Nonprofit Leadership and Management, Philosophy, Physics, Religion, Sociology, and Spanish majors.
+Student Success Coach for Webb School of Engineering, along with Actuarial Science, Biochemistry, Chemistry, Computer Science, English Literature, English Writing, French, History, Individualized Major, Mathematical Economics, Mathematics, Philosophy, Physics, Religion, Sociology, and Spanish majors.

 Lance Dunlap earned a Bachelor of Arts in Communication Studies from the University of North Carolina at Chapel Hill, where he was a Resident Assistant, member of the Tarpeggios a cappella group, and re-founding father for Pi Kappa Phi Fraternity.
-Lance is in the process of completing a Master’s degree in Student Affairs Administration in Higher Education from the University of North Carolina at Greensboro.
+Lance also earned an M. Ed. in Student Affairs Administration in Higher Education from the University of North Carolina at Greensboro.
 Lance joined the Office of Student Success team in 2018 after serving with the Office of Student Life at High Point University since 2012.
-Lance was previously the Head Coach for the Club Golf Team at HPU from 2014 to 2016.
+Lance was previously the Head Coach for the HPU Club Golf Team from 2014 to 2016.
 In his free time, Lance enjoys spending time with his wife, daughter, and rest of his family/friends.
 Lance is also a self-described avid college basketball fan.